 The aim of this factsheet is to provide 'first stop' information on the types of walking aids available and details about the useful features of some of the more standard pieces of equipment.
 Fall alarms are also introduced.
 Relevant organisations are listed at the end of the factsheet followed by an option to view references / sources of further information.
 The print buttons (above to the right) let you choose whether to download and print with or without the references.

 For up-to-date product and supplier information, please contact our equipment helpline.
-They are open Monday to Friday 10am - 4pm Tel: 0300 999 0004 (calls charged at your standard land line rate even if you are phoning from a mobile).
+They are open Tuesday to Thursday 10am-4.30pm, Tel: 0300 999 0004 (calls charged at your standard land line rate even if you are phoning from a mobile).

 Alternatively, you can write to our letter enquiry service or contact us via email at firstname.lastname@example.org .
 To help us give you a concise and informative reply, please provide us with as much detail as possible including information on the difficulties you are having and any solutions you have considered, including equipment ideas.